US Dollar / Swiss Franc Forecast to 2030

 Common risks include weaker growth, margin pressure, valuation compression, liquidity stress, policy shifts, and adverse macro regimes.

-Can US Dollar / Swiss Franc decline even in a long-term forecast?
+How should I use this US Dollar / Swiss Franc forecast?